 The Northbelt property contains multiple gold-bearing shears that are the recognized hosts for gold deposits within the Yellowknife Gold district.
-Exploration by TerraX has identified seven main targets within a 10km long and 4km major flexure of the main Yellowknife Gold District Shear Zone known as the Barnet Deformation corridor and highlighted on the following map.
+Exploration by TerraX has identified main targets within a 10km long and 4km major flexure of the main Yellowknife Gold District Shear Zone known as the Barnet Deformation corridor.

 Sam Otto: Drill intercepts of 49.70m @ 1.00 g/t AU and 30.70m @ 1.33g/t Au., 123.5m @.59 g/t Au, 1.9m @ 13.96 g/t Au